UlakayOutcast/LF/README.md

 To enable or disable searcher display (LFG) /lf g

+To enable or disable message modification /lf с

 Display information about current switches /lf i

 To enable the filter /lf Text, to disable the filter /lf nil